Transcranial Magnetic Stimulation Course

 • Emerging brain stimulation techniques

 This activity is designed for clinicians and researchers who wish to enhance their knowledge of TMS and related brain stimulation techniques.
 The course session is capped at 20 participants.
-Nurses may participate in this course and can receive attendance credit, but not CME credit.

 At the conclusion of this course, participants should be able to: